 How’s your woodworking hobby coming along?
 If you’re a DIY carpenter who now has some experience under your toolbelt, it may be time to ramp up the challenge.
 Think bigger.
 Think more complex.
 Stop thinking about bird houses.
 And to add to the fun, maybe some more powerful woodworking tools, too!

-Once you get the woodworking basics down, you have the foundation to level up a little above a simple cutting board or a coat rack.
+Once you get the woodworking basics down, and you’ve tackled this list of intermediate woodworking projects, you have the foundation to level up a little above a simple cutting board or a coat rack.
 Need some woodworking ideas for projects that will stretch your skills?
 Look no further.
 We’ve put together this handy list of 10 excellent wood projects for the more advanced woodworker.

 Since it’s built to handle workloads, not look glamorous.
 You can typically save some money and use scrap wood or pallet wood for most of the structure and drawers of the workbench, but we don’t recommend doing this for your bench top.
 Use a thick, solid piece of wood for that.
 Since this is something that almost every woodworker, handyman, mechanic, or person in general needs, you can very easily find a ton of step by step tutorials or woodworking plans for one.